 NOTE: Award level rates are based on the highest award received after 8 years of entry.
-Student cohorts (i.e., first-time, full-time; first-time, part-time; non-first-time, full-time; and non-first-time, part-time) are degree/certificate-seeking undergraduate students who entered the institute on between July 1, 2013-June 30, 2014.
+Student cohorts (i.e., first-time, full-time; first-time, part-time, non-first-time, full-time; and non-first-time, part-time) are degree/certificate-seeking undergraduate students who entered the institute on between July 1, 2014-June 30, 2015.
 Pell recipients are students with demonstrated financial need.
 For more details, see the Methodological Notes.
 N is the number of institutions in the comparison group.
-Medians are not reported for comparison groups with less than three values.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2021-22, Outcome Measures survey component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2022-23, Outcome Measures survey component.